Zendik Farm: Boulevard, CA (1986-1991)

-The Zendik community moved to Boulevard, California and then to Austin, Texas.
 There was a brief stint in Central Florida.
 Transitioning from an orange grove, the commune settled near Asheville, North Carolina.
 Despite the move being in part to help Wulf's weak lungs, Wulf died in June 1999 at the age of 79.
 Zendik Farm's last relocation was to Marlinton, West Virginia with roughly 60 members.
-By 2013 the commune had ultimately disbanded and is often credited to the Arol Zendik's death in 2012, at age 72.
+By 2013 the commune had ultimately disbanded, possibly as a consequence of Arol Zendik's death in 2012, at age 72.